InfoTechSite

 i) Problems in defining the right requirements.

-ii) Test environment not ready on time
+ii) Test environment was not ready on time

 iii) Poor software characteristics